On this page

 To ensure the user understands how relevant sort works and ensure that they can control their experience:

-- Indicate to the user that sorting removed some results
+- Indicate that sorting removed some results

 - Offer them the option of displaying more.